Beneor/homology-segment-analysis/README.md

 black
 # Homology segment analysis

-The application estimates the DNA sequence homology, finding short fragments (k-mers) that match for the two extended genomic areas.
+The application estimates the regions of DNA sequence homology by calculating the frequencies of matched fragments (FMF) across different DNA regions The FMF is a frequency of short fragments (k-mers) that match for the two DNA areas.
-It also calculates correlations between the frequencies of matched fragments (FMF) and any other genome data.
+The application also calculates correlations between FMF and any other genome-related data.
-In example data the frequencies of ectopic contacts (FEC) between the Drosophyla polytene chromosome sections are used.
+In example data we use the frequencies of ectopic contacts (FEC) between the Drosophila polytene chromosome sections.

 ## The software capabilities

 * Finds k-mers of the provided DNA sequence with genome and computes their frequencies (frequencies of matched fragments FMF).
-* Calculates a correlation between FMF and numeric data specified for genome (for example, FEC).
+* Calculates a correlation between FMF and numeric data specified for genome
+* (for example, FEC).
-* Compare the correlation levels and proportions of significant correlations calculated at different paramaters.
+* Compare the correlation levels and proportions of significant correlations calculated at different parameters.
-* Plots homology level graph.
+* Plots FMF and custom data graph.

 ## Licence
 This program is licensed under GNU GPLv3 licence: https://www.gnu.org/licenses/gpl.html